 “Image is important the world over, of course, but we’re in Beverly Hills where it’s integral.
 We’re surrounded by people who flock to this area in order to be seen and to make a name for themselves.
 People come here to be filmed and photographed, so it’s only natural that appearance counts.”

 So says The Beverly Hills Institute’s Richard Fleming (MD FACS), one half of the double act performing this revolutionary procedure that involves a frightening combination of stretching, stapling, stitching, and scalping.
 The result, however, is anything but frightening.

-This rating system, devised in 1975 by dermatologist Dr Norwood, plots the journey all bald men take.
+THE SEVEN STAGES OF MALE BALDNESSThis rating system, devised in 1975 by dermatologist Dr Norwood, plots the journey all bald men take.

-|Norwood Scale 1 to 2|
+Norwood Scale 1 to 2

 Your testicles are producing a hormone, dihydro-testosterone (DHT) that lengthens the “resting phase” of follicles.
 Hence recession at temples.